kevicency/ReactJSDay-Verona-Slides/slides.md

   </li>
   <li class="fragment" data-fragment-index="2">
     **global** class name is a hash of the **local** class name <br />
-    with the stylesheet added as salt <br />
+    with the metadata of the stylesheet added as salt <br />
     &rarr; **local** class names can be reused across stylesheets
   </li>
   <li class="fragment" data-fragment-index="3">